On The Media

 While maintaining the civility and fairness that are the hallmarks of public radio, OTM tackles sticky issues with a frankness and transparency that has built trust with listeners and led to more than a tripling of its audience in five years.

 Since OTM was re-launched in 2001, it has been one of NPR's fastest growing programs, heard on more than 300 public radio stations.
 It has won Edward R. Murrow Awards for feature reporting and investigative reporting, the National Press Club's Arthur Rowse Award for Press Criticism and a Peabody Award for its body of work.

 Thanks for listening.
-Katie wrote about her experience of Twitter without men, and about #UnfollowAMan, here.
+You can read Leah's writing about her time as an advice columnist at The Bygone Bureau and The Kernel.
+She's also writing a series of essays called A Year of Wednesdays, which are very great.
 If you like our show, please subscribe to us on iTunes.
 You can also follow PJ and Alex and TLDR on Twitter.

 Thursday, October 9, 2014 11:00pm

 A Liberian journalist on covering a deadly epidemic, how Hollywood influences our understanding of Ebola, and a debate between two journalists about the press and Israel-Palestine.

 Thursday, October 2, 2014 11:00pm